craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 Damage in RHoD is categorized based on their source and effect.
 Depending on the context of the combat, one damage type may be more useful than another.

 #### Bludgeoning
+Bludgeoning Damage is usually dealt by physical attacks with blunt instruments, potentially including oneself.

 #### Slashing
+Slashing Damage is usually dealt by physical attacks with bladed instruments, such as swords or axes.

 #### Piercing
+Piercing Damage is usually dealt by physical attacks with pointed instruments thrust

 #### Acid
 #### Cold
 #### Electric